Characters: Supernatural The Winchesters

 Tropes Belonging to the Winchester-Campbells

-John Winchester (Portrayed By: Matt Cohen, Jeffrey Dean Morgan)
+John E. Winchester (Portrayed By: Matt Cohen, Jeffrey Dean Morgan)

-Sam and Dean's father, John Eric Winchester, raised them from childhood to be hunters so that they'd be able to take care of themselves.
+Sam and Dean's father, John Eric Winchester raised them to be hunters, after his wife died, so that they'd be able to take care of themselves.
 John is a great hunter but a deeply flawed person and father who ends up clashing with others (particularly Sam) a great deal.
-Portrayed by Jeffrey Dean Morgan and Matthew Cohen, John first appears in the pilot
+He was born in 1954, and lived in Normal, Illinois, as a young child.
+His father, Henry Winchester, disappeared when John was 4 years old.
+John served as a Marine in the Vietnam War, and then returned to Lawrence, Kansas, where he met Mary Campbell, started a family, and became co-owner of a garage.

 - Abusive Parents: Though much more sympathetic than most, John is still responsible for much of Dean's plethora of emotional issues, most notably his devastatingly low self-esteem and tendency to blame himself for everything that goes wrong.
 And John petty much disowned Sam because Sam hated hunting and wanted to live a normal life.
 They were soldiers first and John never ever let them forget it.